NVIDIA-RTX/NRI/ProgrammingGuide.md

 **`Valid usage:`**

-* All command buffers that were allocated using the command allocator must be destroyed.
+* All command buffers that were allocated using the command allocator must be destroyed
-* The application must ensure that all command buffers which were allocated using the command allocator have completed execution.
+* The application must ensure that all command buffers which were allocated using the command allocator have completed execution

 **`Multithreading:`**